-Participating communities are listed on the EI Regional Pilot - Community Profiles page of the BC PNP website.
+Participating communities are listed on the EI - Regional Pilot - Community Profiles page of the BC PNP website.

-Each community has identified the kinds of businesses it wants to attract, and has defined them with North American Industry Classification System (NAICS) codes.
-These codes are also listed on the EI Regional Pilot - Community Profiles page of the BC PNP website.
-Only registrations that are aligned with these codes will be eligible.
+The economic development priorities for each community, determined by industry type are defined by a three-digit North American Industry Classification System (NAICS) code, are also listed on the EI - Regional Pilot - Community Profiles page of the BC PNP website.

-The proposed business, which must be identified by a full six-digit NAICS code, must be operated for the primary purpose of earning profits by providing products and/or services.
-Additionally, your background experience must align with the proposal and the business must have strong potential for sustained commercial success.
+The proposed business must be operated for the primary purpose of earning profits by providing products and/or services.
+Additionally, the business must have strong potential for sustained commercial success.